Analyticity of replica correlators and Modular ETH: Renyi Transform

 \section{Renyi Transform}

 In this section we derive the central results of this paper.
 In section \ref{def} we define the Renyi transform for an arbitrary modular Hamiltonian and discuss issues regarding analytic continuation.
 In section \ref{prop} we specialise to the case of vacuum modular Hamiltonian and discuss the analytic properties of the Renyi transform.
 In section \ref{cont} we use the knowledge of the analytic structure from the previous subsections and write down the unique analytic continuation in $n$ of the replica correlator (\ref{main}).
-In section \ref{rel} we provide an additional perspective of the Renyi transform by rewriting it as an integrated modular flow of a two point function.